Skiers Beware: Avalanche Season is Here

-Back in January of last year, I spoke to you about the Colorado Ski Safety Act and the Colorado Court of Appeals case of Fleury v.
+As you head to the high country for another ski season, there are things you should know about avalanche liability and safety.
+Know your rights as a skier and review the Colorado Ski Safety Act and the Colorado Court of Appeals case of Fleury v.
 Intrawest Winter Park Operation Corp.
-The Colorado Supreme Court decided to hear the case, and at the end of this May released their opinion in the matter.
+In 2016, we told you about a court of appeals case saying that avalanche is a risk of skiing and ski resorts are not responsible for injury or death related to an avalanche.
 The Court held that ski resorts are not liable for the death or injuries to skiers who are hurt during an avalanche on a resort’s property because avalanches are an inherent risk of skiing.

 The issue presented in Fleury for the Colorado Supreme Court was whether an avalanche that occurs within the bounds of a ski resort qualifies as an “inherent danger and risk of skiing” under the Ski Safety Act of 1979.
 This issue is important because injuries sustained from inherent risks prevent skiers from bringing claims against ski area operators for those injuries.